rezakusuma40/Private_Lease_Cars_Scraping/README.md

 - Pydantic (for data validation in the Selenium Wire script)

 ## Performance Comparison
 The Selenium Wire script tends to perform faster due to its ability to fetch data for multiple pages via XHR requests, despite occasional retries.
-The Selenium alone script provides more consistent runtime but may take longer due to navigating individual car pages.
+The Selenium alone script provides more consistent runtime but often finishes longer due to navigating individual car pages.

 ## Data Validation
 The Selenium Wire script incorporates data validation using Pydantic to ensure the integrity and correctness of scraped data.